-Dany Koe, social media expert in the commercial real industry agrees with the way communication technologies are growing.
-“If you are doing Twitter, you are going to have followers that are interested in what you have to say and engage in short conversation with them in real time and that is pretty awesome- verses emailing,” says Koe.
+Dany Koe, social media expert in the commercial real industry agrees that communication technologies are growing.
+“If you are on Twitter, you are going to have followers that are interested in what you have to say and engage in short conversation with them in real time and that is pretty awesome- verses emailing,” says Koe.

 Using social media networks may have positive influences, however, the largest influence is within the teenage population; one factor is how they communicate with each other.
-“I feel like the younger generation can’t really talk face to face since they rely on the lag that communicating online has which gives them so they have time to think ,” says Koe on how teenagers communicate with each other.
+“I feel like the younger generation can’t really talk face to face since they rely on the lag that communicating online has which gives them time to think ,” says Koe.

-Below is an audio interview with Bianca Rainwater, Digital Strategist in Washington, D.C. talking about the technicalities of social networking and how social media may be conducive to teenagers if used properly.
+Below is an audio interview with Bianca Rainwater, Digital Strategist in Washington, D.C. speaking on the technicalities of social networking and how social media may be conducive to teenagers if used properly.

-Through a survey that was conducted on my website as well as distributed throughout my social networks, I polled a variety of social network users between the ages of 18 – 50 on how they feel social networking sites have affected teenagers learning behavior.
+Through a survey conducted here on my website as well as distributed throughout my social media networks, I polled a variety of users between the ages of 18 – 50 on how they feel social networking sites have affected teenagers learning behavior.
 More than 50% of the responses came from the age group of 23-29.

 Infographic #1 of results.

 In a recent survey conducted on a group of students’ ages 14-16 at Crim High School in Atlanta Georgia, 62% said they know someone who has been bullied on social media networks.
 From that same group, 23% had been bullied through a social network.
 In a situation dealing with cyber bullying, Samenna W., a home school student now for two years says before she was home schooled, she participated in cyber bullying that lead to an altercation at school.